Improve the look and function of your nose with rhinoplasty

 Rhinoplasty involves the following four steps:

-Bruising and swelling in the surgical area and around the eyes are common after rhinoplasty, but will reduce over time.
+Bruising and swelling in the surgical area and around the eyes is common after rhinoplasty, but will reduce over time.
 During recovery, your head should always be elevated above your chest, as this will help keep swelling to a minimum.
 Over the course of the year, you will notice changes in the nasal features as the nose settles into its new shape.